Open University commissioning

 - Provide the stimulus for further study at The Open University.

 - Are intellectually challenging and focus on priority subject areas.

-- Explore new ways of delivering content and interactivity for the audience, via mobile, online and on demand services.
+- Explore new ways of delivering content and interactivity for the audience, via mobile, online, apps.
+AR and VR and on demand services.

 - Stimulate 'local' audiences and provide outreach in Scotland, Northern Ireland, Wales and English Regions.

 - Connect to the OU's teaching and provide material for modules.

 |Hyper Evolution: Rise of the Robots|

 The Head of Broadcast and Partnerships at The Open University meets regularly with factual commissioners to identify future projects.

 Find out more about delivering to The Open University.

 The process is the same for independent productions and the agreement with the independent will incorporate the OU rights and requirements.
 Visit the How we do business page to read the BBC Business framework (Terms of trade).